HOW WE FUND

 Practicing Trust-Based Philanthropy

-Over the past 10 years, bi3 has adopted a trust-based approach that not only makes bi3 a more effective funder but also fuels our ability to collectively achieve our mission of transforming health for all people in Greater Cincinnati.
+Adopting a trust-based approach not only makes bi3 a more effective funder, but it also fuels our ability to collectively achieve our mission of transforming health for all people in Greater Cincinnati.
 Trust-Based Philanthropy offers a new way of looking at traditional funder-grantee relationships.
-It recognizes grantmakers’ and grant-seekers unique—yet equally valuable—contributions.
-In the approach, funders authentically partner with grantees to advance community efforts, prioritize transparent communications, and leverage learning to maximize impact.
+It recognizes grantmakers’ and grant-seekers’ unique—yet equally valuable—contributions.
+In the six-pillared approach, funders authentically partner with grantees to advance community efforts, prioritize transparent communications, and leverage learning to maximize impact.
 By applying this approach, bi3 seeks to build more equitable relationships with funded partners.

 Applying a Racial and Health Equity Lens

-bi3 applies disciplined attention to race and ethnicity through every aspect of its work while analyzing problems, looking for solutions, and defining success.
+We consider race, ethnicity and social determinants of health in every facet of our work, e.g. while analyzing problems, looking for solutions, and defining success.
 We seek to understand disparities and look at root problems from a structural standpoint. bi3 pursues ideas that address underlying factors affecting health and wellness to ensure every person has equal opportunity to achieve their highest level of health and well-being.

 bi3 funds forward-looking health and healthcare solutions that have the ability to jump-start and scale new approaches to improve community health.
+Our aim is to achieve health equity through measurable improvements in health and reductions in health disparities.
 We award grants to 501(c) not-for-profit organizations located in the Greater Cincinnati area, including Hamilton, Butler, Clermont, Highland and Warren Counties in Ohio; Campbell, Boone and Kenton Counties in Kentucky; and Dearborn County in Indiana.
 Our priorities build upon past successes by focusing on our key funding areas:

 There is no one path to sustainable change.
 We work towards our mission by: